Fallenstedt/twitter-stream/README.md

 	// If you do not put this in a go routine, you will stream forever go func() {
-		// Range over the messages channel to get a message for message := range *api.Stream.GetMessages() {
+		// Range over the messages channel to get a message, or an error. for message := range *api.Stream.GetMessages() {
 			fmt.Println(message)
 		}